-The Powderkegs began in 2001 from a small group of "groupies" of the Chapel-en-le-Frith Morris Men, they dance Cotswold in a men only side.
+Powderkegs began in 2001 from a small group of "groupies" of the Chapel-en-le-Frith Morris Men, a (then) men-only Cotswold side.
 We saw Border Dancing at weekends away and it looked great fun - we wanted to have a go.
-We live near the Peak District and could not find a local side to join so we decided to start our own.
+We live near the Peak District and could not find a local side to join, so we decided to start our own.
 We went for a workshop with the Flagcrackers who taught us 2 dances to get us going - Upton stick and Hey up Joe.
 We headed back for the hills with 12 willing (well most of them were) dancers and musicians.

 We take our name from local Gunpowder Mills.
 The gunpowder factory (which may date back to the 16th century) now lies under the waters of Fernilee Reservoir.
 A serious explosion in 1909 killed three men, but the factory was still very active during the First World War (1914-1918).

-We are a mixed side who dance mainly traditional Border Morris which is noisy, colourful and explosive!
+We are a mixed side who dance traditional and evolving Border Morris which is noisy, colourful and explosive!

 We paint our faces, wear rag jackets and jingle bells on our legs.